-- On deck 13, the Hollywood Odyssey (70 seats Cigar Club & Lounge) was replaced by Concierge Club.
+On deck 13, the Hollywood Odyssey (70 seats Cigar Club & Lounge) was replaced by Concierge Club.

 - Jewel of the Seas refurbishment project’s total cost was around USD 30 million.
-The vessel is among the last RCI ships to benefit from the line’s expensive revitalization program for implementing Oasis-class features (facilities and amenities) to all older vessels in the fleet.
+The vessel is among the last RCI ships to benefit from the company’s expensive revitalization program for implementing Oasis-class features (facilities and amenities) fleetwide.